xsscx/srd/README.md

 Do you have questions or need help?
 Reach out and open an Issue or Discussion.
 DM if that's easier.

-If you want to skip the Build Toolchain and just install a Cryptex, this Repo is for you.
+If you want to skip the Build Toolchain and install a Cryptex from DMG, this Repo is for you.

 Open an Issue to have Tooling built and added to the SRD DMG, sit back and watch the DMG get updated.